AMDatIMDEA/tda-segmentor/README.md

 # poretda
-A segmentation tool for the analysis of porous structures based on TTK
+A segmentation tool for the analysis of porous structures using the TTK toolkit (https://topology-tool-kit.github.io/)